 This course is required of all seniors.
 It aims to develop free, easy and forceful expression.
 The work includes studied pantomimes to overcome self consciousness, and short speeches of presentation and introduction and those appropriate for after dinner occasions.
-During the year 1917-18, Romeo and Juliet and Taming of the Shrew were interpreted.
+During the year 1916-17, Romeo and Juliet and Taming of the Shrew were interpreted.

-Textbooks: Lake English Classics.
+Textbooks: Evolution of Expression, by Emerson, and Lake English Classics.